XinleiSherry/JobApplicationTracker2.0/README.md

 # JobApplicationTracker2.0
-This repo is a web application that provide a job application tracker for users to record all needed information about their applications.
+This repo is a web application that provide a job application tracker for job seekers to record all needed information about their job applications.
+This project was improved from JobApplicationTrackerv1.0 based on Usability Study Report and implemented some design principles.
+This whole project can be used only with keyboard.
+This project contains an eslint config file and was formatted using Prettier.

 **Author:**
  Xinlei Hu